miwierzb/GoogleSearch_Cucumber_Selenium/README.md

 - 'PropertiesManager' - test data imported from test.data.properties file
 - 'CustomLogger' - Custom Logger to stdout and file including 'WebEventListener' event custom logs based on log4j (configuration file - log4j.properties, logging to logging.log file in main project directory)
 - 'SharedTestData' - container for test data that can be used during test execution
-- 'ScreenShotOnFailure' - taking screeshot on failure for Junit tests and saving it to .png file in screenShots/ directory.
-For Cucumber tests run from CucumberTestRunners report with screenshot will be generated in target/Cucumber directory
+- 'ScreenShotOnFailure' - for Cucumber tests run from CucumberTestRunners report with screenshot will be generated in target/Cucumber directory
 - Ability to choose browser from test.data.properties file ('WebDriverInitializer' class) (package includes webdrivers for chrome and mozilla firefox)
 - Supporting POM model

-Set up with Cucumber + JUnit and Maven + Selenium WebDriver, tests written in Java.
+Set up with Cucumber, Selenium WebDriver, AssertJ and Maven + Selenium WebDriver, tests written in Java.

 ## Installation